-Functional plant loss index.
-There were significant differences among the test genotypes for FPLI, which provides a reasonable estimate of resistance at the vegetative stage for each genotype in relation to grain yield response, under borer infestation.
-CSH 9, IS 1054, AF 28, and ICSV 743 displayed antibiosis, while IS 1044, IS 5604 and IS 18573 showed tolerance to C. partellus damage during the rainy season.
-Both antibiosis and tolerance were observed in IS 13100 and IS 12308; while IS 5604 and ICSV 705 displayed both tolerance and antibiosis in the post-rainy season.
+There were significant differences between the test genotypes for FPLI, which provides a reasonable estimate of resistance at the vegetative stage for each genotype in relation to grain yield response, under borer infestation.
+CSH 9, IS 1054, AF 28 and ICSV 743 displayed antibiosis, while IS 1044, IS 5604 and IS 18573 showed tolerance to C. partellus damage during the rainy season.
+Both antibiosis and tolerance were observed in IS 13100 and IS 12308, while IS 5604 and ICSV 705 displayed both tolerance and antibiosis in the post-rainy season.